termermc/nim-stack-strings/README.md

 To generate documentation, clone this repository and then run `nimble docgen`.
 The generated HTML docs will be available in the `docs` directory in the project root.

+# Nim Version Support

+Only Nim `2.0.0`+ is supported because the module takes advantage of various type system improvements introduced in `2.0.0`.